 To lead by example Comptroller Mychajliw’s first hard hitting review was of his own department: the Office of Erie County Comptroller.
 The top to bottom review revealed troubling inefficiencies.
 Numerous reforms were implemented to clean up the department, and a CPA was hired to lead the Audit Division for the first time since 1986.

-The people of Erie County first elected 41-year-old Stefan I. Mychajliw Erie County Comptroller on November 6th, 2012 to complete the remaining year left on a vacated term.
-Comptroller Mychajliw won re-election to a full four-year term on November 5th, 2013.
-He is the proud father of nine-year-old Mia Theresa Mychajliw, a fourth-grade student.
+The people of Erie County first elected 46-year-old Stefan I. Mychajliw Erie County Comptroller on November 6th, 2012 to complete the remaining year left on a vacated term.
+Comptroller Mychajliw won re-election to a full four-year terms on November 5th, 2013 and November 7th, 2017.
+He and his wife, Ashley, a social worker, make their home in the Village of Hamburg.
+He is the proud father of Mia Theresa Mychajliw, 13, a student at Cleve Hill, and Maksym Roman Mychajliw, 1, and Emeryk Francis Mychajliw, born July 2019.